quellenform/t3x-iconpack/Documentation/Tutorials/CustomIconpack.rst

                class: "mci"
                fill: "currentColor"

+      # Optional categories for the backend modal.
+      # All icons not listed here can be displayed using ViewHelper,
+      # but cannot be selected in the backend modal wizard!!!
+      categories:
+         cat1:
+            icons:
+               - icon1
+               - icon2
+               - icon3
+               - ...
+            label: "Category 1"
+         cat2:
+            icons:
+               - icon4
+               - icon5
+               - icon6
+               - ...
+            label: "Category 2"

       # Define here which icons are provided by this iconpack
       # In this case, the values here correspond to the file names (without file name extension)
       icons: